1476 (band): Our Season Draws Near (2017)

 In 2017, the band released Our Season Draws Near, their first album with Prophecy Productions.
 It uses a strong winter theme that captures the dreary, haunting and foreboding atmospheres of coastal New England.
 It is their heaviest sounding album to date that showcases raw, honest, and personal emotions that are dedicated to solitude and its lessons.
 Our Season Draws Near received exceptional praise, being called "a wild-card folk/atmospheric metal force" while the album is hailed as, "a record that can't help but to keep you in a constant state of thrall".
 It was produced by the band and mixed by Markus Siegenhort from the post-black metal driving force Lantlôs.

 1476 assembled their first touring lineup in 2017.

 Name origin

 "1476" is in specific reference to a song previously written by its founder, Robb Kavjian, but chosen for its overall ambiguity that allows the band musical freedom.
-The nature of the name being a year is that it predates the founding of America and implies a European origin.
+The nature of the name being a year is that it predates the discovery of America and implies a European origin.
 "The past is important to us because it is completely subjective.
 It allows the imagination to truly dream.
 All we have are fragments of words and images from the past collected and recorded by people subjectively.
 There's something very compelling about this for me—to reach into these fragmented images from the past and to reconstruct them subjectively.
 There is something dreamlike and "lost in time" about it which is something I always want to capture musically."